By Makarand Paranjape

 Ten a.m.
 In a small room, he sits on a raised platform in a modest chair draped with a silk cloth.
 His beard is trimmed, his head covered with a white flowing cloth. he has a garland around his neck.
 Above him is an umbrella whose shadow envelops him like a hole.
 A stairway covered with a blue carpet leads up to his platform.

 Underneath, two acharyas, the shaven-headed and white-robed Acharya Vimala Kirit and the Paramacharya, an older, more impressive bearded man, stand at attention.
-The Paramacharya has just conducted an aarti, the ritual waving of a camphor flame, to the figure on the chair, signaling the end of a puja, ritualistic prayer.
+The Paramacharya has just conducted an aarti, the ritual waving of a camphor flame, to the figure on the chair, signaling the end of puja, ritualistic prayer.
 Both men prostrate themselves full length.

 And then the darshan begins.

 Separated from this room by a glass partition is an even smaller darshan hall.
 From one side devotees pour in, men and women of all ages and classes, who have waited hours for a glimpse of their Lord Kalki.
-They are let in batches of 20-25 and, after a couple of minutes of gazing, coaxed or pushed out.
+They are let in batches of 20-25 and, after a couple of minutes of gazing, coaxed, or pushed out.

 Kalki sits with his eyes closed, apparently in deep meditation.
 The stillness is, however, rudely shattered by the very first batch.
 Already, while waiting to be let in, some women had begun to wail and sob.
 Now, face-to-face with their Lord, the devotees’ pent-up longing breaks all barriers.

 Without warning, a man shrieks repeatedly ‘Kalki!
 Kalki Bhagavan!’
-Soon, the small room reverberates with cries, screams, tearful please.
+Soon, the small room reverberates with cries, screams, tearful pleas.
 Conservatively dressed gentlemen begin to jump up and down clapping their hands in joy.
 Tamil women in nine-yard saris slap their own faces in atonement, shouting their prayers.
 Illiterate peasants in shorts and lungisweep uncontrollably.

 Just when the noise reaches a crescendo, Kalki suddenly opens his eyes.
-He raises his hands in a gesture of benediction, touching his chest with the tips of this fingers as if to say: ‘Don’t worry, now I am here.’
+He raises his hands in a gesture of benediction, touching his chest with the tips of these fingers as if to say: ‘Don’t worry, now I am here.’
 Then he shuts his eyes again.
 The crowd of devotees cannot believe their luck.
 Some shout: ‘Thank you, Lord, thank you.’
 Their faces light up like happy children.
 They stare even more hungrily at the enthroned figure.

 The process is repeated again and again.
 The flood of human misery overflows that small room.
 Devotees unburden their sorrows in front of their living God and depart visibly relieved and uplifted.